 Director, Canyon Ranch Center for Prevention & Health Promotion

 Dr. Cynthia Thomson is a doctoral trained nutrition scientist and registered dietitian who leads a focused research program in lifestyle behaviors and cancer survivorship.
 She currently leads the multi-site, NRG Lifestyle Intervention in ovarian cancer Enhanced Survival (LiVES) Study, the largest trial ever undertaken to evaluate the role of diet and physical activity in promoting progression-free survival among women previously treated for ovarian cancer.
 In addition, Dr. Thomson has an R01 to evaluate the role of di-indolylmethane (vs placebo) in enhancing tamoxifen efficacy in breast cancer survivors.
 She directs the UACC Behavioral Measurements and Interventions Shared Resource (BMSR), a service designed to support lifestyle interventions and related behavior measurements in cancer prevention research.
-Additionally, she directs the UA Canyon Ranch Center for Prevention and Health Promotion a center whose goal is to promote healthy lifestyles in Tucsonans as well as the Arizona Smokers Helpline, a tobacco cessation helpline to support all Arizonans in their quest to stop tobacco use.
+Additionally, she directs the UA Canyon Ranch Center for Prevention and Health Promotion a center whose goal is to promote healthy lifestyles in Tucsonans as well as the Arizona Smokers' Helpline, a tobacco cessation helpline to support all Arizonans in their quest to stop tobacco use.

 As a clinical translational scientist involved in lifestyle behavioral interventions for the modification of chronic disease risk with an emphasis on diet, cancer and obesity and one who has demonstrated success in leadership over time, Dr. Thomson is well-positioned to lead and support the Cancer Prevention and Control Program as well as the Behavioral Measurements and Intervention Shared Resource at the University of Arizona Cancer Center.
-In the past 20 years she had lead numerous diet and health behavior intervention trials, including leadership as Site PI for the Women’s Eating and Living Study (Pierce), The Women’s Intervention Nutrition Study (Chlebowski) and the Dietary Modification trial of the Women’s Health Initiative (WHI) (Prentice).
+In the past 20 years she has led numerous diet and health behavior intervention trials, including leadership as Site PI for the Women’s Eating and Living Study (Pierce), The Women’s Intervention Nutrition Study (Chlebowski) and the Dietary Modification trial of the Women’s Health Initiative (WHI) (Prentice).

 Currently Dr. Thomson is leading a randomized, placebo-controlled trial of di-indolylmethane in women taking Tamoxifen (1R01CA149417-01A1) and a large cooperative group study of lifestyle interventions for ovarian cancer survivors (NCT 00719303).
 As a doctoral trained nutrition scientist with expertise and a significant publication record in the area of diet, dietary measurement, and cancer, she is positioned to support researchers interested in cancer prevention/behavioral intervention research including assistance with clinical trial design, interventions and implementation as well as exposure measurement and analysis.
-Further, she has mentored dozens of junior faculty and students during my tenure at the university.
+Further, she has mentored dozens of junior faculty and students during her tenure at the university.

 Dr. Thomson has developed a substantial network of colleagues and relevant resources to support junior investigators in achieving their research goals, a mentoring role essential to the on-going expansion of our CPC program at the cancer center.
-In the area of leadership she currently leads a research team of 35 staff, 4 pre-doctoral/medicine, a post-doctoral fellow, and 27 Master’s and undergraduate level students in active training.
+In the area of leadership she currently leads a research team of 35 staff, 4 pre-doctoral/medicine, a post-doctoral fellow, and 27 master’s and undergraduate level students in active training.

 In 2014 Dr. Thomson was selected to direct the Arizona Smokers’ Helpline and immediately established a tobacco research team to expand the impact of this resource for cancer prevention research.
 She leads a similar research team of junior investigators who are using data from WHI to test hypotheses related to cancer and chronic disease risk reduction, resulting in over 25 manuscript publications in the past 4 years.